• Blog

 Film School illustration with laptop computer and the call to action, "Become a filmmaker, no matter your skill level."

 For example, “Can you film this?” might mean the same as “Can you take a video?”
-Likewise, “Shall we watch a movie?” can be equal to “Shall we watch a film?” but “Shall we watch a video?” would not work in the same context.
-Additionally, while you can create a movie using either film or video, using a movie to create a movie does not inherently make sense.
+Similarly, “Should we watch a movie?” might express the same meaning as, “Should we watch a film?”
+However, “Should we watch a video?” would not work in this context.
+But why?

-The term 'film' is commonly divided into three categories: the media, the format, and the action.
-It’s these categories that can help us understand how the term differs from and relates to similar terms like 'movie' and 'video'.
+The term "film" is commonly divided into three categories: the media, the format, and the action.
+It’s these categories that can help us understand how the term differs from and relates to similar terms like "movie" and "video."

-At its essence, film is most often associated with the motion picture art form — an art form that conveys a narrative, whether through a traditional storyline ("Parasite"), the factual exploration of a documentary ("The Queen of Basketball"), or the abstract expressions of experimental art ("Lost Highway").
+The definition of film is most often associated with the motion picture art form — an art form that conveys a narrative, whether through a traditional storyline ("Parasite"), the factual exploration of a documentary ("The Queen of Basketball"), or the abstract expressions of experimental art ("Lost Highway").
 This perception of film as a medium naturally leads us into the complex world of filmmaking.

 So, how’s a film made?
-They film it…using film.
+They film it… using film.

 Yeah, here we go again…